NotAKidoS/NAK_CVR_Mods/README.md

 It is important to exercise caution when using anything outside of the ChilloutVR Modding Group releases, as it may not have undergone review and could be harmful or non-functional.

+# License

+Copyright © 2024 NotAKidoS - All Rights Reserved unless otherwise specified.

+The repository history contains MIT-licensed commits.
+Refer to specific commits or versions for the applicable license terms.
+Commits up to #848 are MIT-licensed.

 ---

 Here is the block of text where I tell you this mod is not affiliated or endorsed by ABI.